peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public int GetSignedBitLength();

 Finds the minimum number of bits needed to represent this object's value, except for its sign.
 If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.

 <b>Return Value:</b>

+The number of bits in this object's value.
+Returns 0 if this object's value is 0 or negative 1.

+<a id="GetSignedBitLengthAsEInteger"></a>
+### GetSignedBitLengthAsEInteger

+    public PeterO.Numbers.EInteger GetSignedBitLengthAsEInteger();

+Finds the minimum number of bits needed to represent this object's value, except for its sign.
+If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.

+TODO: Adjust this documentation for the new API.

+<b>Return Value:</b>